HL7/fhir-sdoh-clinicalcare/input/pagecontent/checking_task_status.md

 <code>[base]/Task?_id=1234m5678&_include=Task:focus</code>

 ##### Task topic
-This topic allow for monitoring for newly created tasks as well as updates to assigned or requested tasks.
+This topic allows for monitoring for newly created tasks as well as updates to assigned or requested tasks.

 <table class="grid">
   <thead>